Warberry C of E Academy and Nursery

-The Family Support and SEND Teams will be able to signpost parents and carers to appropriate agencies and can offer to support through the referral process.
+The Family Support Worker and SENDCo will be able to signpost parents and carers to appropriate agencies and can offer to support through the referral process.

 How do we support and improve the emotional and social development of children and young people with special educational needs?

-- A range of pastoral interventions based on the identification of need e.g. building positive relationships, mentoring
+- A range of pastoral interventions based on the identification of need e.g. thrive/boxall programmes.

-- Professional Development for all staff focusing on behaviour management.
+- Professional Development for all staff focusing on positive behaviour management.

-- Meal Time Assistants training and support for lunchtime behaviour management
+- Meal Time Assistants training and support for lunchtime positive behaviour management.

-- Guidance for parents in the emotional and social development of children (which may manifest as behavioural difficulties) with signposting to appropriate support through the Family Support team.
+- Guidance for parents in the emotional and social development of children (which may manifest as behavioural difficulties) with signposting to appropriate support through Early Help.

-- Where social care is supporting a family, designated members of staff will liaison with the case workers.
+- Where social care is supporting a family, designated members of staff liaise with the case workers.

 How do we support children and young people with special educational needs moving between phases of education and preparing for adulthood?

-- SEND team and Family Support Lead liaison with children who may require extended transitions
+- SENDCo and Family Support Worker liaison with children who may require extended transition.

 - Opportunities for nursery children to spend time at the setting, meeting staff etc.

-- School Entry Plans will be implemented with children already identified with a high level of SEND need.
-These plans will be reviewed following entry to the academy.
+- School Entry Plans are implemented with children already identified with a high level of SEND.
+These plans are reviewed following entry to the Academy.

 Key Stage 1 to Key Stage 2

-- Transition day for children to spend the day with their next teacher prior to moving year group.
+- Transition sessions for children to spend time with their next teacher prior to moving year group.

-- Class teacher handover to include sharing of SEN information
+- Class teacher handover to include sharing of SEND information.

 Key Stage 2 to Key Stage 3

-- Year 5 opportunities to visit local secondary schools
+- Year 5 opportunities to visit local secondary settings

-- Extended transition for vulnerable children or those identified who would benefit from addition transition time.
+- Assisted transition for vulnerable children or those who would benefit from additional transition

-- Transition meeting between SEND Leads and class teachers and child in both setting environments
+- Transition meetings between SEND Leads in both settings

 What other support is available for children and young people with special educational needs and how can they access it?